Well, well, what do we have here? If it isn't me.

 Naruto grunted.
 "Wow, sounds like a fuckin' blast."

-The redhead sighed, momentarily abandoning his mission to undress the other man.
+Gaara sighed, momentarily abandoning the mission to undress him.

 "You always been this boring?"